lucasmsp/docker-phoenix/README.md

 1. Start the cluster (`docker-start.sh`), this will launch both containers (Hbase/Phoenix and Spark) and copy some jars between them;
 2. To run a query in Phoenix directly:
-    * Enter in Spark container: `docker-compose exec it spark bash`
+    * Enter in Spark container: `docker-compose exec spark bash`
     * Start pyspark: `$ /usr/local/spark/bin/pyspark`

 3. At end, one can stop by `docker-compose stop`